Ga direct naar: Inhoud

 Investigating individual applications for restitution

-The ECR conducts independent and impartial investigations into the historical facts in individual restitution cases.
-ECR conducts this investigation at the request of the advisory committee on requests for the restitution of cultural goods and the Second World War (Restitution Committee), for the purpose of assessing individual restitution applications.
-The ECR may also conduct such research if the current possessor of a cultural object and the person seeking restitution jointly request it.
+The ECR conducts research at the request of Advisory Committee on the Assessment of Restitution Applications for Items of Cultural Value and the Second World War (or the Restitutions Committee for short), for the purpose of assessing individual restitution applications.
+The ECR may also conduct such research if the current possessor of a cultural object and the party seeking restitution jointly request it.
 In this case, the investigation takes place at the request of the Cultural Heritage Agency of the Netherlands

 Fundamental research and capacity building